 Our Sunday School teachers are committed to making our children faithful disciples of Jesus.
 Our children meet 9AM on Sunday, upstairs from the English Worship Hall.

 We gather to worship our God together 9AM on Sunday.
 Our worship is a mix of traditional order of service with contemporary music.
-The Word of God and the Gospel of Christ is central to all our worship.
+The Word of God and the Gospel of Christ are central to all our worship.

 Our mission as a congregation is one set for us in Ephesians 4:15-16 (ESV):